-We meet every Wednesday afternoon, unless we decide otherwise, 2.30 to 4.00pm in the Leader's Home.
-We close down for the summer between May and September.|
+|Meeting||We normally meet every Wednesday afternoon, 2.30 to 4.00pm.
+We close between May and September.|

 Members order their own book copies via Internet.
 There are usually 8-12 members present.
 We agree on how many pages to read before the next meeting, then discuss them and read on a little way, which usually leads to further discussions - in French, but we’re not averse to dropping into English if we can’t find the words!

 The challenges of lockdown have meant we cannot meet face to face but we have been meeting on Zoom.
 Up to 8 of us now join a meeting at our usual time on Wednesdays to be transported across the Channel via the printed word and imagine ourselves in the land of wine, cheese and Napoleonic bureaucracy.

 Crouching in front of a screen is not quite the same as sitting in comfortable chairs in one room.
 Seven different locations bring their own sights and sounds to the proceedings.
 A dog barks (“Ouah, ouah!” in French, of course),birds twitter outside a window (“ils gazouillent” - pretty word).